levideutsch/my-phase-3-frontend/README.md

-# My phase-3 Project! - My jokes application
+# My phase-3 Project! - My jokes application - frontend

 ## About:
 Have you ever just wanted to hop onto a website where everything about it is just fun?